-Residents spend approximately 41 of their 48 months of training rotating through the various clinical services.
+Residents spend approximately 42 of their 48 months of training rotating through the various clinical services.
 Rotations change every 2-3 months.
-Generally, residents work with one attending who specializes in a specific disease site(s).
-Over the course of four years, residents spend time at two affiliated hospitals—Strong Memorial Hospital (Wilmot Cancer Center ) and Highland Hospital—with the vast majority of rotations taking place at Strong Hospital.
-The two hospitals are located less than 2 miles from each other.
+Generally, residents work with one attending who specializes in a specific disease site.
+Over the course of four years, residents spend the majority of their rotation time at Strong Memorial Hospital (site of the Wilmot Cancer Center ).
+Additional rotations are completed at two off-site centers - the Pluta Cancer Center, and our affilitated hospital, Highland Hospital.
+Both facilities are located within 5.5 miles of Strong Memorial Hospital.

-Rotations are structured to have residents work one-on-one with an attending, or, at most, two attending when assigned to a service.
-This structure ensures that the resident receives individual attention from his/her attending physician, and is provided with a consistent and methodical educational experience.
+The Core Rotations are structured so as to have residents working one-on-one with an attending, with the exception of one service which encompasses two faculty members.
+This type of structure ensures that residents receive individual attention from their attending physicians, and that they are provided a consistent and methodical educational experience.

-Each service is equipped with its own dedicated team of staff members including a clinical secretary, a nurse, and support person from the physics/dosimetry division.
+Each service is equipped with its own dedicated team of staff members including a clinical secretary, a nurse, as well as a support person from the physics/dosimetry division.
 Our clinical faculty include internationally recognized leaders in stereotactic radiotherapy, pediatric oncology and lymphoma/leukemia.

 - Intensity modulated RT (IMRT)